haiyan-e-liu/Project_1_Airbnb/README.md

 ## File Description <a name = "files"></a>

-* `AirBnB_Project_1_Analysis.ipynb` is a notebook of the analysis performed following the CRISP-DM process
+* `AirBnB_Project_1_Analysis.ipynb` is a notebook of the analysis performed following the CRISP-DM process.

 * Data are from the original [Kaggle link](https://www.kaggle.com/airbnb/seattle). `listings` and `calendar` datasets are used for this analysis.